lasseignelab/labwebsite/content/research.md

 <img src="/img/research_figs/PKDOverview2023.png" alt="">

-_<p style="text-align:center;">The Lasseigne Lab is currently engaged in multiple collaborative projects aimed at understanding the role of cell-cell communication, acute kidney injury, and cell state in polycystic kidney disease progression and how macrophage subpopulations respond to acute kidney injury with the goal of identifying disease mechanisms and potential drug targets for both.</p>_
+_<p style="text-align:center;">The Lasseigne Lab is currently engaged in multiple collaborative projects aimed at understanding the role of cell-cell communication, acute kidney injury, and cell state in polycystic kidney disease progression and how macrophage subpopulations respond to acute kidney injury with the goal of identifying disease mechanisms and potential drug targets for both through genomics approaches.</p>_

 _<p style="text-align:left;">Recent publications/preprints:</p>_